adrianmoya/es-docs.behat.org/en/source/gherkin/steps.rst

         // Some PHP code here
     });

 A step definition is a simple callback tied to custom regex.
-Step definitions can take 1 or more arguments, identified by groups in the Regexp (and an equal number of arguments to the callback plus 1). "plus 1" is a ``$world`` :doc:`../behat/environment` object argument. :doc:`../behat/environment` is a container object, that gets shared between single scenario/background steps.
+Step definitions can take 1 or more arguments, identified by groups in the Regexp (and an equal number of arguments to the callback plus 1). "plus 1" is a ``$world`` :doc:`../behat/environment` object argument. :doc:`../behat/environment` is a container object shared across a scenario (and the associated background) steps.

 Then there are Steps.
 Steps are declared in your ``features/*.feature`` files.
 Here is an example: